 - Applicants must provide sketches with cost estimates and dimensions for their residents

-- Applicants must prove financial sufficiency to build a house via bank statements, line of credit, or letter of commitment from a financial institution
+- Applicants must prove financial sufficiency to build a house.
+Bank statements, line of credit, or letter of commitment from a financial institution will qualify

 - The purchaser must acquire permits

 - Buildings must be made within 12 months, and buyers will need to live on the property for a minimum of 36 months

-A second aspect of the free land program in Buffalo that you might find interesting is the Rehabilitation of Existing Residential Structures.
+A second aspect of the free land program in Buffalo is the Rehabilitation of Existing Residential Structures.

 If you happen to find an existing property in an eligible area and want to take it on as a primary residence, this is also a possibility.

 Investors can also use this program to develop housing opportunities for low-income and moderate-income families.

 Before being approved for this program, you will need to have an interior inspection conducted of the property.
 You will need to show that you have immediate access to $5,000.

 Also, you will need to provide the city inspector with acceptable rehabilitation plans for the property.
 In addition, you will need proof of financial resources to deal with the rehabilitation costs.